eavonius/powerdelivery/create.markdown

 		powerdelivery within those script blocks to do work.
 You can also use
 		<a href="#modules">delivery modules</a> as necessary.</p>

-		<a name="dependencies"><hr></a>
+		<a name="versioning"><hr></a>
 		<br>
-		<h3>Dependencies between deployment pipelines</h3>
+		<h3>Versioning deployment pipelines</h3>
 		<p>You should always use a 3-part version in your pipeline declaration.
 This allows you
-		to control your release of change into other deployment pipelines (products or software projects) that are dependent on yours.
-An example would be where you have one TFS project that delivers a reusable class library, using powerdelivery, as its output.
+		to control your release of change into other deployment pipelines (products or software projects) that are dependent on yours when applicable.
+An example where this situation might occur is when you have one TFS
+		project that delivers a reusable class library, using powerdelivery, as its output.
-		There are other TFS projects that consume this reusable library.
-You may have written your build so that it drops the library into a UNC path somewhere or perhaps <a href="http://www.nuget.org" target="_blank">nuget</a> as its <a href="use.html#production_build">production</a> build "deployment".</p>
+		There are other TFS projects that would like to consume this reusable library.
+You would write your build so that it drops the library into a UNC path somewhere or perhaps <a href="http://www.nuget.org" target="_blank">nuget</a> as its <a href="use.html#production_build">production</a> build "deployment".
+So deployment of this component is simply placing it somewhere for downstream other consuming deployment pipelines to pick it up.</p>
 		<p>When the other TFS projects that want to reuse this asset reference it, they should
-		pull versions that are tied to the 3 part name, so for instance they are designed to work with version 1.0.3 <i>or greater</i> of your library.
-This way, when new versions of your files are released as 1.0.3.100 or 1.0.3.500 you are telling the consuming applications that the <i>interface</i> to that file hasn't changed.
-If it does change, you can then update the version at the top of the script to 1.0.4 and those downstream applications can choose to integrate the new changes only when they are ready.</p>
+		pull versions that are tied to <i>greater than or equal to</i> the 3 part name, so for instance they are designed to work with version 1.0.3.* of your library.
+This way, when new versions of your files are released as 1.0.3.100 or 1.0.3.500 you are telling the consuming applications that the <i>interface</i> to that file hasn't changed, and you intend for it to be consumed.
+If something substantial about the dependency does change, you can then update the version at the top of the script to 1.0.4 and those downstream applications will not pull that version.
+These dependent pipelines can choose to integrate the new changes only when they are ready.</p>
 		<p>Powerdelivery automatically creates a
 		version number with the changeset appended to the end on each build so that you can version your files appropriately.
 See the <a href="reference.html#invoke_msbuild_cmdlet">Invoke-MSBuild</a>